creative-tutorials/shopercase/README.md

 ## Safety Measures
 Sopercase is trying everything possible to make sure you are end-to-end-ecrypted, which means whatever you do is secured.

-Shopercase is taking the approcach to encrypt all data been sent to the server. passwords, email addresses are encrypted and stored in a separate **file**, which means it's a **file** accessed by the owner of the **file**. we can't totally gurantee that the **file** won't be breached, but we are trying everything possible to make sure that the **file** will be secure and encrypted.
+Shopercase is taking the approcach to encrypt all data been sent to the server. passwords, email addresses are encrypted and stored in a separate **file**, which means it's a **file** accessed by the owner of the **file**. we can't totally gurantee that the **file** won't be breached, but we are trying everything possible to make sure that the **file** will be secured & encrypted to prevent any hack attempt.

 ## Features